Quick Answer

 4. Energy Storage

-Coupling solar systems with advanced energy storage solutions ensures a continuous power supply, even during cloudy periods or at night.
+Pairing solar systems with advanced battery storage ensures a continuous power supply during cloudy periods and at night, addressing the single largest structural objection to solar as a baseload resource.

 5. Solar Paint and Solar Glass

-Researchers are exploring the integration of solar cells into paints and glass, turning buildings and surfaces into energy generators.
+Researchers are exploring the integration of solar cells into paints and glass, turning building surfaces into distributed generators.
+The U.S. Department of Energy’s SunShot Initiative has dedicated funding specifically to building-integrated photovoltaics (BIPV) research.

 The Solar Revolution